Abelianization and fixed point properties of units in integral group rings

 To start we claim that $\E_2(\Z[\sqrt{-3}])$ is a subgroup of finite index in $\E_2(\I_3)$ with infinite abelianization.
 Indeed $\Z[\sqrt{-3}]$ is a $\GE_2$-ring \cite{Dennis} and hence $\E_2(\Z[\sqrt{-3}]) = \SL_2(\Z[\sqrt{-3}])$ which is of finite index in $\SL_2(\I_3)= \E_2(\I_3)$ because $\GL_2(\Z[\sqrt{-3}])$ is of finite index in $\GL_2(\I_3)$ using that $\I_3$ is an Euclidean ring.
 By \Cref{finite_abelianization_equiv}, $\E_2(\Z[\sqrt{-3}])$ has infinite abelianization.

-Finally in \cite[Theorem~5.6]{amalgamationpaper} it is proven that $\E_2(\LL)$ is a subgroup of finite index in $\E_2(\O_2)$ with a non-trivial decomposition as amalgamated product and thus does not have property \FA. \end{proof}
+Finally in \cite[Theorem~7.8]{amalgamationpaper} it is proven that $\E_2(\LL)$ is a subgroup of finite index in $\E_2(\O_2)$ with a non-trivial decomposition as amalgamated product and thus does not have property \FA. \end{proof}

 \begin{remark} It is possible to prove the same statement as in \Cref{When is E_2(O) HFA} for the group $\SL_2(\O)$ for $\O$ an order in a finite dimensional $\Q$-algebra with $\U(\O)$ finite, via geometric methods.
 Indeed $\SL_2(\O)$ has a discontinuous action on the hyperbolic space $\mathbb{H}^3 $ or $\mathbb{H}^5$ of dimension $3$ or $5$.
 One can construct a reflection acting on this hyperbolic space, and a congruence subgroup $\Gamma$ of $\SL_2(\O)$ which is normalized by the latter reflection.
 Then by \cite[Corollary 3.6]{Lubot96}, $\Gamma$ has a virtually free quotient.
 The latter implies that $\Gamma$ has a finite index subgroup with infinite abelianization.
 As $\Gamma$ has finite index in $\SL_2(\O)$, this proves the result.
 Note that for this method, the order $\O_3$ does not have to be excluded.
-Moreover, as $\E_2(\O_3)$ has finite index in $\SL_2(\O_3)$, this also shows that the condition $\O \neq \O_3$ is not necessary in \Cref{When is E_2(O) HFA}.
-However in general the group $\E_2(\O)$ is not of finite index in $\SL_2(\O)$ and hence this remark does not replace the proof of \Cref{When is E_2(O) HFA}. \end{remark}
+Moreover, as $\E_2(\O_3)$ has finite index in $\SL_2(\O_3)$, this also shows that the condition $\O \ncong \O_3$ is not necessary in \Cref{When is E_2(O) HFA}.
+However, note that $\E_2(\O)$ is not of finite index in $\SL_2(\O)$ for any order $\O$ such that $\U(\O)$ is finite, \cite{Nica}.
+Hence this remark does not yield an alternative proof of \Cref{When is E_2(O) HFA}. \end{remark}